Importance of Pet Dental Care

 Pet dental care is often overlooked as not as important to overall pet health despite statistics that show otherwise.
 In fact, it's so important that The American Veterinary Dental Society has reported that approximately 70% of cats and 80% of dogs display serious signs if gum disease by the time they've reached the age of three.
 The report also says that gum disease is the #1 disease among cats and dogs.
 Furthermore, gum disease can have a major impact on other parts of your pet, including his or her liver, heart and kidneys.

 Our pet dental services include dental assessments, regular teeth cleanings, removal of tartar buildup, dental surgery, periodontal (gum) disease treatment, and extractions.
-Our veterinarians are licensed, trained and experienced at performing all pet dental care for cats, dogs and rabbits.
+Our veterinarians are licensed, trained and experienced at performing all pet dental care for cats and dogs.
 Please be aware that if your pet does require dental surgery, the procedure will need to be performed under anesthesia.
 We will first need to perform a blood test to ensure that the anesthesia will be safe for your pet and to make sure there aren't any health problems.
-Our primary veterinarian, Dr. Pushpinder Mander, is fully equipped and experienced to perform all procedures and surgeries.
+Our veterinarians are fully equipped and experienced to perform all procedures and surgeries.

 A pet with healthy teeth will have better-smelling breath, and having healthy teeth and gums will prevent further health problems.
 Most of all, your pet will feel good and healthy.
 Pets that do not receive the regular dental care they need could lose their teeth painfully and are prone to having other dental problems in the future.